mccright/rand-notes/Commercial_Surveillance_Notes.md

 For years I have been reading about how Internet enabled activities have evolved into a complex global *organism* that closely monitors, observes, analyzes, and monitizes our behaviors (*surveillance*).
 Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data (*direct data, inferred data, and data from first- or third-party sources*).
 Law enforcement organizations increrasingly consume a range of survelliance data across their operations.
 Government organizations also [seem to invest increasing energy (*and money*) in a broad spectrum of digital data collection](https://www2.deloitte.com/content/dam/insights/articles/in176014%5Fcgi%5Fdigital-citizen-survey/DI%5FDigital-citizen-global.pdf).
 One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone, on-line identity and traffic monitoring integration*) to help -- among other things -- identify and *index* our activities and to predict opportunities to *extract value* from us...

-I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)
+I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only "[*what I can get out of any given technology*" but "*what that technology gets from me*.](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)"

 * Where are you? / Where where you? / Where have you been? / ...and when?
  * Using the location and proximity data above, are you sharing information about the constellations of relationships that make up your life?
+ * Who and what have you been "*near*" and when?
 * Who are you? / Bodily? / Legally? / Politically?
 How do you describe yourself?
 * What do you say (*and what do others say around you*)?
 Is what you "say" a useful proxy for what you think?...what you value?
 * Where do you invest your *attention*? / ...and when?